PolaricServer/Polaric-Core/README.md

 # Core framework/library for servers
 Arctic-Core is a general framework for creating servers for REST APIs and websocket-communication.
 It has a focus on security.
-IT was originally part of the Polaric-Aprsd codebase.
+It was originally part of the Polaric-Aprsd codebase.
 * It is based on Javalin and Pac4J
 * It uses Maven to build and manage dependencies
 * It supports writing applications in Java and/or Kotlin